steffrahaim/lumen-marketing/wp-content/plugins/slider-by-supsystic/readme.txt

 [youtube https://www.youtube.com/watch?v=lK_6w4IE044]

 Using Slider by Supsystic, you will be able to attract more people to your site and amaze them with effective slideshows, which display your images in a marvellous way.
-It is rather simple - just select images you would like to show and Slider by Supsystic will create responsive slideshow, thumbnail slider or post feed slider.
+It is simple enough - just select images you would like to show and Slider by Supsystic will create responsive slideshow, slider with thumbnails or carousel slider.

-If you have this slider plugin on your website, you can upload large photo galleries there in one moment.
+If you have this slider plugin on your website, you will be able to upload large photo galleries there in one moment.
 It allows you to add both pictures and videos to the slider and customize the settings using different professional slider templates and options.
 All these things will help you to create a fascinating sliders for every visitor of your site.
 Now impressive responsive slideshows can become a good addition to your WordPress site.
-Install Slider by Supsystic and visitors be delighted by beautiful pictures from your photo and video galleries!
+Install Slider by Supsystic and make visitors feel delighted by beautiful pictures from your photo and video sliders!

-SEO optimized sliders can do a better job of getting the images and captions indexed well in the search engine.
-Fade, slide, rollover, slice anything you think is possible now with Slider by Supsystic plugin.
-We give high level of support for users and are willing to help you out even for some custom implementations in slider.
+SEO optimized sliders can do a great job of getting the images and captions indexed well in the search engine.
+Fade, slide, rollover, slice everything you think is possible now with Slider by Supsystic plugin.
+We give high level of support for our users and are ready to help you out even with some custom implementations for slider.

 = Slider by Supsystic Support =

-If you have any problem or feature request for the Responsive Images Slider by Supsystic, please [let us know](http://supsystic.com/plugins/slider?utm_source=wordpress&utm_medium=contactus&utm_campaign=slider "Contact Us")!
+If you have any problem, feature request or proposal for the Responsive Images Slider by Supsystic, please [let us know](http://supsystic.com/plugins/slider?utm_source=wordpress&utm_medium=contactus&utm_campaign=slider "Contact Us")!

 = Slider Translations in Your Language =

-You have an incredible opportunity to get PRO version of the responsive Slider plguin for FREE.
-All you need is to make translation of the slider plugin!
+You have an incredible opportunity to get PRO version of the responsive Slider plugin for FREE.
+All you need is to make translation of the Slider plugin!
 It will be amazing if you take advantage of this offer!
-Availanle slider translations:
+Available slider translations:

 * English
 * Spanish (Mexico)